RolfHendriks/presto/README.md

 ### numbered notebooks
 Going through the numbered notebooks in order is a good way to explore Presto’s features and inner workings in more detail.
 These notebooks are designed to be user-facing and visual.

-### presto/data
+### data folder
 The data folder contains all logic related to database management and administration.
 This includes:
-* The final sql database containing product and review data
+- The final sql database containing product and review data
-* Raw data from various data sources
+- Raw data from various data sources
 - Setting up the initial SQL database and defining its schema
 - Ingest logic for batch-inserting large volumes of review and product data into SQL
 - Parsing logic to convert data from various sources into a format suitable for ingest